k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 The user who creates the task can select either one of these methods to generate synthetic entities by the task.

-The diagram below describes the TDM - AI integration:
+The diagram below describes the TDM and AI integration:

 ![tdm-ai](images/tdm_ai_integration.png)